-- shall be ordered to perform 60 hours of community service; - shall be ordered to complete and pay for an alcohol information course at an alcohol treatment program that meets the requirements of subsection (9), which may, in the sentencing court's discretion and on recommendation of a licensed addiction counselor, include alcohol or drug treatment, or both; and - in the discretion of the court, shall be imprisoned in the county jail for a term not to exceed 6 months
+- shall be ordered to perform 60 hours of community service; - shall be ordered to complete and pay for an alcohol information course at an alcohol treatment program that meets the requirements of subsection (9), which may, in the sentencing court's discretion and on recommendation of a licensed addiction counselor, include alcohol or drug treatment, or both; and - in the discretion of the court, shall be imprisoned in the county jail for a term not to exceed 6 months - If the convicted person fails to complete the community-based substance abuse information course and has a driver's license, the court shall order the license suspended for 3 months for a first offense, 9 months for a second offense, and 12 months for a third or subsequent offense. - The court shall retain jurisdiction for up to 1 year to order suspension of a license under subsection (2)(b).

-Relevant Age: A person under the age of 21 (Attempts to purchase an intoxicating substance

-A person convicted of attempt to purchase an intoxicating substance shall be fined an amount not to exceed \$150 if the person was under 21 years of age at the time that the offense was committed and may be ordered to perform community service
+Relevant Age: A person under the age of 21 (Attempts to purchase an intoxicating substance A person convicted of attempt to purchase an intoxicating substance shall be fined an amount not to exceed \$150 if the person was under 21 years of age at the time that the offense was committed and may be ordered to perform community service